scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 * Notes
   * Comment

-To design the UI, you have to open the editor.
+To design the UI, you have to open the editor (In case it is not already open).
 Double click on the file **IncidentForm.form**.
 It will open the editor.

 ![MTADownload](Part2Images/uiopeneditor.png)